Probing soft signals of gravitational-wave memory with space-based interferometers: Soft memory waveforms

 \subsection{Displacement memory}

 Displacement memory refers to a DC (direct current) shift of $h(t)$ between the asymptotic past and future, i.e., $\Delta h\equiv h(\infty)-h(-\infty)\ne 0$.
 In Eq.~\eqref{EOM_in_FNC}, this leads to a ``permanent'' displacement: $\Delta \bar x^i \approx \frac{1}{2}\Delta h_{ij}X^j$.
 In practice, $\infty$ refers to a moment that is so much far away from the observer's time of interest.
-The soft waveform of displacement memory depends solely on the height $\Delta h$ of the memory jump.
+The soft waveform of displacement memory depends solely on the amplitude $\Delta h$ of the memory jump.
 As illustrative examples, we consider three simple models with exactly computable frequency spectra.
 The first one is the arctan model:

 with $f_*>0$.
 Note that here for the Fourier transform we are treating $h(t)$ as a tempered distribution, and a global DC shift of the time-domain waveform is unobservable in the spectrum at $f>0$.
-The jump arises exactly from the zero-frequency mode, which can be seen by imposing an infrared cutoff at $f_c>0$.
+The asymptotic transition is due to the zero-frequency mode, which can be seen by imposing an infrared cutoff at $f_c>0$.
 For the waveform \eqref{arctan_model_2}, one has

 where $\Gamma(a,z)=\int_z^\infty dt\,t^{a-1}e^{-t}$ is the incomplete Gamma function.
 This contribution vanishes at $t\to \pm \infty$.
 A similar example is the tanh model: $h(t) = \frac{\Delta h}{2} \tanh\left(f_*(t-t_*)\right)$, with $\tilde h_\infty(f)=\frac{i\pi\Delta h/f_*}{2\sinh\left(f\pi^2/f_*\right)}e^{2\pi i f t_*}$.
 A linear growth in $t\in t_*+[0,1/f_*]$ provides another analytically tractable waveform with displacement memory: $h(t)/\Delta h = f_*(t-t_*)\,\Theta(t-t_*)\,\Theta(t_*+1/f_*-t)+\Theta(t-t_*-1/f_*)$, with $\tilde h_\infty(f)=\Delta h\left[\frac{e^{2 \pi if/f_*}-1}{4 \pi ^2 f^2/f_*}+\frac{\delta (f)}{2}\right]e^{2\pi i f t_*}$, where $\Theta(t)$ is the Heaviside unit step function.